silverwind/droppy/README.md

 }
 ```
 ### Options
 - `listeners` {Array} - Defines on which interfaces, port and protocols the server will listen.
-See the details of the [listener object](#listener-object) below. `listeners` has no effect when droppy is used as a module.
+See [listener options](#listener-options) below. `listeners` has no effect when droppy is used as a module.
 - `debug` {Boolean} - When enabled, skips resource minification and enables CSS reloading.
 - `keepAlive` {Number} - The interval in milliseconds in which the server sends keepalive message over the websocket.
 These messages add some overhead but may be needed with proxies are involved.
 Set to `0` to disable keepalive messages.
 - `linkLength` {Number} - The amount of characters in a share link.